 text so the color shows up

 If you think this is the coolest thing you've ever heard, please don't hesitate to get involved!
-Like our Facebook page, Orbital Launch at Virginia Tech, for updates, and if you're feeling generous, give us a donation at our Indiegogo account.
-Anything is greatly appreciated because building a 40-ft rocket is, as you would expect, quite expensive.
+Like our Facebook page, Orbital Launch at Virginia Tech, for updates, and if you're feeling generous, consider sponsoring us.
+Anything is greatly appreciated because building an orbital launch vehicle is, as you would expect, quite expensive.
 Thank you!
-Additionally, if you happen to be a Virginia Tech Engineering, Science or Business major and want to apply to join the team, click on the Apply Now tab!
+Additionally, if you happen to be a Virginia Tech student in any major and want to join the team, apply now.